-The Curriculum The Curriculum at Knowle DGE Academy supports our mission statement: all equal, all different, all achieving together by giving pupils the opportunity to learn and develop in a supportive and creative environment in which there is a focus on recognising achievement and supporting progression in an environment where pupils feel safe and are happy.
+The Curriculum at Knowle DGE Academy supports our mission statement: all equal, all different, all achieving together by giving young people the opportunity to learn and develop in a supportive and creative environment in which there is a focus on recognising achievement and supporting progression in an environment where pupils feel safe and are happy.

 At Knowle DGE Academy we aim to give every young person the opportunity to achieve their full potential by providing them with a broad and balanced curriculum.
 We recognise that many of our learners require the curriculum to be differentiated by not only content but also in delivery and therefore the curriculum is individualised, creative, innovative and flexible allowing for the needs of each pupil to be met.
 It aims to promote the social, moral, spiritual and cultural development of the pupils as well as their intellectual and physical development.

-The Primary curriculum at Knowle DGE follows the national curriculum, with flexibility dependent on young people’s needs.
+The Primary curriculum at Knowle DGE follows an adapted national curriculum, with flexibility dependent on young people’s needs.
 The Primary curriculum is 'theme based' in its approach, which means that lessons revolve around a central topic and a key text.
 This helps solidify learning for the young people and gives purpose to their learning.
 Where appropriate for academic and social and emotional development some of our Key Stage 3 pupils follow a primary style curriculum.

 Our secondary aged young people have the opportunity to take part in Functional Skills, GCSE's and BTEC Vocational accredited courses.
 This is blended with opportunities for pupils to develop functional skills, independence skills and skills for working life as appropriate in line with the 14-19 Curriculum.